-Engagement Priority Services How we have responded Counc cil Plan Method and Council Delivery Domain Outcome Strategy Community Survey The maintenance of our sealed roads is detailed in our Asset Plan 2025-2034 along with Future Hepburn Structure Plans Objective: Movement and Future Hepburn Outcome 1 Strategy 3: Future Hepburn Structure Plans Objective: Movement and access access Significant investment into road funding is included across the Financial Plan, Budget and Asset Plan.
-Outcome 2 Strategy 1: Long-term planning can be found in our Asset Plan 2025-2034 Outcome 3 Strategy 4: Our asset portfolio including the health of our assets can be found in our Asset Plan 2025-2034 2.
-Passive Parks such as botanical gardens 0 1 7 Hepburn Life Outcome 2 Strategy 4 Hepburn and is also aligned with the Asset Plan 2025-2034.
-Future Hepburn Outcome 2 Strategy 1, 2 & 3: Asset Plan 2025-2034 accessible public transport and mov options that supp Facilitating diverse, safe, and accessible public and active transport and movement options that support connection within towns and Future Hepburn Outcome 1 Strategy 3: Future Hepburn Structure Plans Objective: Movement and Access to surrounding areas for all ages and abilities is supported in Future Hepburn.
-Council will complete its Integrated Transport Strategy in 2025/26.
-Future Hepburn Outcome 2 Strategy 1 & 3: Future Hepburn Objective: Community and cultural infrastructure Deliberative Engagement Panel 1.
-Drainage - Drainage is a large issue for Hepburn Shire, with very destructive floods in November 2010, Jan and Feb 2011 and 2022 Drainage is a priority in the Asset Plan 2025-2034.
+Engagement Priority Services How we have responded Cound cil Plan Method and Council Delivery Domain Outcome Strategy Community Survey Future Hepburn Outcome 1 Strategy 3: Future Hepburn Structure Plans Objective: Movement and access access Significant investment into road funding is included across the Financial Plan, Budget and Asset Plan.
+Outcome 2 Strategy 1: Long-term planning ca be found in our Asset Plan 2025-2034 Outcome 3 Strategy 4: Our asset portfolio including the health of our assets can be found in our Asset Plar 2025-2034 2.
+Passive Parks such as botanical gardens Maintaining our public spaces, gardens and recreational areas is a priority area under both landware life and Future Hepburn Life Outcome 2 Strategy 4 both Hepburn Life and Future Hepburn and is also aligned with the Asset Plan 2025-2034.
+Future Hepburn Outcome 2 Strategy 1, 2 & 3: Asset Plan 2025-2034 3.
+Footpaths accessible public and active transport and movement options that support connection within towns and to surrounding areas for all ages and abilities is supported F Future Hepburn Outcome 1 Strategy 3: Future Hepburn Structure Plans Objective: Movement and Access Future Hepburn Outcome 2 Strategy 1 & 3: Future Hepburn Objective: Community and cultural infrastructure Deliberative Engagement Panel 1.
+Drainage - Drainage is a large issue for Hepburn Shire, with very destructive floods in November 2010, Jan and Feb 2011 and 2022 • Drainage is a priority in the Asset Plan 2025-2034.
 Future Hepburn Outcome 2 Strategy 1, 2 & 3: Asset Plan 2025-2034 Future Hepburn Objective: Community and cultural infrastructure 2.
-Trees in Creeks - Trees in the creeks and tributaries are an issue with flooding with flooding with flooding with flooding trees are an incomplete to the flooding with flooding trees are an incomplete to the flooding community partnerships, education, support and advocacy.
+Trees in Creeks - Trees in the creeks and tributaries are an issue with flooding It is a priority of Hepburn Life to enhance community preparedness and resilience for changing conditions through community partnerships, education, support and advocacy.
 Hepburn Life Outcome 1 Strategy 1 3.
-Shire has not replaced any canopy trees to improve diversity of the Shire and provide shady streets The Asset Plan 2025-2034 & Future Hepburn Outcome 2 & Future Hepburn Objective: Community and cultural infrastructure Provide inclusive, adaptable community infrastructure that strengthens local connections, adapts to changing climates.
+Shire has not replaced any canopy trees to improve diversity of the Shire and provide shady streets • The Asset Plan 2025-2034 & Future Hepburn Outcome 2 & Future Hepburn Objective: Community and cultural infrastructure Provide inclusive, adaptable community infrastructure that strengthens local connections, adapts to changing climates.
 Future Hepburn Outcome 2 Strategy 1, 2 & 3: Asset Plan 2025-2034 Future Hepburn Objective: Community and cultural infrastructure 4.
-Buildings Maintained Future Hepburn, the Asset Plan 2025-2034, the Long- Term Financial Plan & Budget 2025-2025 all prioritise and detail recommendations for the ongoing review of Council buildings.
+Buildings Maintained • Future Hepburn, the Asset Plan 2025-2034, the Long- Term Financial Plan & Budget 2025-2025 all prioritise and detail recommendations for the ongoing review of Council buildings.
 Future Hepburn Outcome 2 Strategies 1, 2, 3 & 4: Asset Plan Long-Term Financial Plan Budget 2025-2026